dotanuki-labs/norris/README.md

 ## Credits

-- [Mathias Schilling](https://github.com/matchilling), for the Chuck Norris Facts [rest api](https://api.chucknorris.io/)
+- [Mathias Schilling](https://github.com/matchilling), for the Chuck Norris facts [REST api](https://api.chucknorris.io/)
 - [Material Design Icons](https://materialdesignicons.com/) for the error states images
+- [Jetbrains](https://www.jetbrains.com/) for the amazing developer experience around Kotlin and Coroutines
 - Someone in the Web for the Norris clipart ❤️ _(I'll be happy to put your name here, ping me!)_
-- Jetbrains for the amazing developer experience around Kotlin and Coroutines

 ## Author